fuweichin/rollup-plugin-import-maps/README.md

 A plugin to resolve ECMAScript module bare/url import specifiers at build-time for browsers which don't support import-maps, mostly based on **WICG's [import-maps reference implementation](https://github.com/WICG/import-maps/tree/master/reference-implementation)**.

+This plugin plays a role of polyfill for browsers but is used at build-time rather than at run-time.
+If some day (maybe in 2023) all major browsers support import-maps then this plugin can be retired.

 **Contents:**

 <!--ts-->
    * [Install](#install)
    * [Usage](#usage)
       * [Basic Usage](#basic-usage)